James Charles Critchell-Bullock: Military career

 During the First World War, he served in the Fifth Cavalry Division in France and Belgium and in the Desert Mounted Corps in Palestine and Syria.
 Bullock was the official cinematographer for General Allenby's arrival in Aleppo.

 He was an athletic man of 6 feet, 2 inches who not only won boxing competitions at Sherborne School, but later also boxed for the Cavalry Corps.
 Hunting and photo expeditions led him along the upper Nile and to Kurdistan.

 After two years in hospital with injuries and various tropical diseases, he retired from the Indian Army, receiving a gratuity, with the rank of Captain in July 1923.

 Canada

-Later that year "in search of health" went to Canada, where he met John Hornby with whom he undertook an expedition into and across Canada's Barren Lands.
+Later that year "in search of health" he went to Canada, where he met John Hornby with whom he undertook an expedition into and across Canada's Barren Lands.
 His diaries from that trip were the base of two books: Snow Man: John Hornby in the Barren Lands (1931) by Malcom Waldron and Letters from the Barren Lands (2020).